Menu

 Examples:

 • Make an effort to determine what is appropriate for each situation.
-Ask people what they prefer, which designations they prefer, particularly designations debated within groups such as African American or blackHispanic or Latino/Latina, and queer or gay.
+Ask people what they prefer, which designations they prefer, particularly designations debated within groups such as African American or BlackHispanic or Latino/Latina, and queer or gay.

 Call Others What They Prefer to be Called